RunApe/MonitorScripts/samples/comapi/README.md

-The samples show the necessary steps to get a JWT token used for API authentication.
-Token is then used to get monitor's selections.
-The samples show different techniques to acomplish the above in different environments.
+The samples show the necessary steps to get a JWT token object used for API authentication.
+JWT is then used by runape-comapi in all subsequent requests as in the example to get monitor's selections.
+The samples show different techniques to accomplish the above in different environments.